marionettejs/backbone.marionette/docs/marionette.collectionview.md

   },

   // Triggers hash converts DOM events directly to view events catchable on the parent.
+  // Note that `triggers` automatically pass the first argument as the child view.
   triggers: {
     'submit form': 'submit:form'
   },